 Were contract workers eligible for unemployment benefits at the beginning of the pandemic?

 However, even contractors or not immune from the disruption to our economy that began in mid-March of this year.
 Many self-employed people Lost their opportunities for employment as a result of the pandemic.
-When unemployment benefits were extended at the beginning of April self-employed and gig workers had to wait longer than others to get their benefits.
+When unemployment benefits were extended at the beginning of April, self-employed and gig workers had to wait longer than others to get their help.
 Federal unemployment assistance was expanded to cover persons who were not eligible for unemployment previously, such as self-employed or contract workers.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan